nodejs/node/doc/api/addons.md

 // test.js
 const addon = require('./build/Release/addon');

-let obj = new addon.MyObject(10);
+const obj = new addon.MyObject(10);
 console.log(obj.plusOne());
 // Prints: 11
 console.log(obj.plusOne());
 // Prints: 12
 console.log(obj.plusOne());
 // Prints: 13

-obj = null;
-global.gc();
-// Prints: Deleting object
 ```

-Note that, in this example, the garbage collector is executed explicitly to
-properly invoke the wrapper objects' destructor.
+The garbage collector can execute forcefully using V8 command line flags
+` --gc_global ` and ` --gc_interval `, where ` --gc_global ` forces V8 to
+perform a full garbage collection and ` --gc_interval ` forces V8 to
+perform garbage collection after a given amount of allocations.
+Although,
+it is recommended to limit V8 command line flags for testing purposes
+only, since these are primarily debug flags.

 ### Factory of wrapped objects